Provisioning With VMware

 $ puppet node_vmware list notice: Connecting ... notice: Connected to vc01.example.com as cloudprovisioner (API version 4.1) notice: Finding all Virtual Machines ...
 (Started at 12:16:01 PM) notice: Control will be returned to you in 10 minutes at 12:26 PM if locating is unfinished.
 Locating: 100% |ooooooooooooooooooooooooooooooooooooooooooooooooooo| Time: 00:00:34 notice: Complete /Datacenters/Solutions/vm/master_template powerstate: poweredOff name: master_template hostname: puppetmaster.example.com instanceid: 5032415e-f460-596b-c55d-6ca1d2799311 ipaddress: ---.---.---.--- template: true /Datacenters/Solutions2/vm/puppetagent powerstate: poweredOn name: puppetagent hostname: agent.example.com instanceid: 5032da5d-68fd-a550-803b-aa6f52fbf854 ipaddress: 192.168.100.218 template: false

-This shows that you’re connected to your vSphere server, and lists an available VMware template ( at
+This shows that you’re connected to your vSphere server and shows an available VMware template ( at

-master_template) and one virtual machine (agent.example.com).
+master_template).
+Also shown are two virtual machines (puppetmaster.example.com and agent.example.com).
 VMware templates contain the information needed to build new virtual machines, such as the operating system, hardware configuration, and other details.

 list will return all of the following information: